 When it comes to scientific names, there’s actually less to worry about.
 That’s because, as one ornithologist likes to say, all the native Latin speakers (as well as ancient Greek, from which most scientific names are constructed) are long dead.
 Classical singers have one pronunciation, scholars have another—so naturalists and birders can console themselves there’s no single right answer.
 In general, though, all vowels are pronounced, with no diphthongs.
 The double “l” is just a single sound, so you can pretty much read this one off as it is written.

-Watch some incredible footage of displaying Tympanuchus phasianellus in our Multimedia section.
+Watch some incredible footage of displaying Tympanuchus phasianellus in the Cornell Lab’s Macaulay Library.

 All About Birds is a free resource